yovannyr/arvat-test/README.md

 		vb.customize ["modifyvm", :id, "--memory", "2048"]

+Kibana dashboard not customize yet, it should ok to check Tomcat log and syslog by use the default one `Sample Dashboard`.

 The vagrant box contains: jdk7, tomcat, nginx, logstash, redis and elasticsearch, so it is big then usual. nearly 4.06GB.